Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 - After-midnight parking for vehicles with Emergency Services permits during the winter ban limits parking to designated overnight lots and Emergency Services areas (see Article VIII, Section 1).

 Section 5.
-Emeritus Permit Emeritus permits may be issued to faculty upon whom the USNH Board of Trustees has officially conferred Emeritus status, or selected staff upon approval of the President.
-This permit is valid in all faculty/staff parking lots, and may be used to park at parking meters without charge.
+Emeritus Permit Emeritus permits may be issued at no charge to faculty upon whom the USNH Board of Trustees has officially conferred Emeritus status, or selected staff upon approval of the President.
+This permit is valid in all faculty/staff parking lots, and may be used to park at parking meters without charge for up to one cycle of the maximum time allowed by the meter governing the space.

 Section 6.
 Faculty/Staff Permits